 Management: Warm, moist conditions worsen gray leaf spot problems.
 Remove all affected plants and fall garden debris.
 Select resistant varieties.

 Late blight affects both the leaves and fruit of tomatoes.
-Late Blight is the disease responsible for the Irish Potato Famine.
+Late blight is the disease responsible for the Irish Potato Famine.
 Late Blight spreads rapidly.
 Cool, wet weather encourages the development of the fungus.
-If you suspect you have Late Blight, contact your Local Extension Service for definite ID.
+If you suspect you have late blight, contact your local extension service for positive identification.

 Septoria Leaf Spot

-Symptoms: The papery patches on the leaves develop tiny, dark specks inside them.
+Symptoms: Leaves develop papery patches with tiny, dark specks.
 Older leaves are affected first.

-Symptoms: Dark, round spots will appear on the lower stem and both the outer and inner stem will become discolored.
-Southern Blight fungus girdles the tomato stem and prevents the plant from taking up water and nutrients.
+Symptoms: Dark, round spots appear on the lower stem, and both the outer and inner stem become discolored.
+Southern blight fungus girdles the tomato stem and prevents the plant from taking up water and nutrients.
 Young plants may collapse at the soil line.

 Management: Crop rotation seems to help.
 There has also been some evidence that extra calcium and the use of fertilizers containing ammonium offer some protection.

-Symptoms: Wilting during the hottest part of the day and recovering at night, yellowing and eventually browning between the leaf veins starting with the older, lower leaves and discoloration inside the stems.
+Symptoms: Wilting during the hottest part of the day and recovering at night, followed by yellowing and eventually browning between the leaf veins.
+Symptoms start on older, lower leaves and move upward.
 Verticillium Wilt inhibits the plant's ability to take in water and nutrients and will eventually kill the plant.
-Verticillium wilt is more pronounced in cool weather.
-(Verticillium wilt can often be confused with Fusarium wilt.)
+Verticillium wilt is most pronounced in cool weather.
+Note: Verticillium wilt can often be confused with fusarium wilt.

 Anthracnose is a very common fungus that causes tomato fruit to rot.

 Symptoms: Small, round, sunken spots appear on the fruit.
-The spots will increase in size and darken in the center.
+The spots increase in size and darken in the center.
 Several spots may merge as they enlarge.
 The fungus is often splashed onto the fruit from the soil.
-It can also take hold on Early Blight spots or dying leaves.
-Wet weather encourages the development of Anthracnose.
+It can also take hold on spots of early blight or on dying leaves.
+Wet weather encourages the development of anthracnose.
 Overripe tomatoes that come in contact with wet soil are especially susceptible.

 Management: Copper sprays offer some resistance.
-Remove the lower 12" of leaves, to avoid contact with the soil.
-Don't water the leaves, just the base of the plant.
-More info and photo from Cornell University Cooperative Extension
+Remove the lower 12 inches of leaves to prevent contact with the soil.
+Water only the base of the plant, not the leaves.

-Symptoms: Tiny, raised, dark spots, usually with a white border.
+Symptoms: Tiny, raised, dark spots, usually with a white border, on fruit and leaves.

-Management: Copper fungicide at first signs of symptoms.
+Management: Copper fungicide applied at first signs of symptoms.

 Blossom End Rot

-Symptoms: Buckeye Rot is similar to Blossom End Rot, except on green fruit.
+Symptoms: Buckeye rot is similar to blossom end rot but appears on green fruit.
 On ripened fruit, the rotting area will appear water-soaked, but not dark in color.
 The rot develops on the area of the fruit that touches the soil.
 The spot will enlarge and develop concentric rings that resemble a buckeye.
-The affected area is smooth, distinguishing it from Late Blight, which has a rough surface.
+The affected area is smooth, distinguishing it from late blight, which has a rough surface.

 Management: Remove affected fruit and keep future fruits from contact with the soil.